Regions of the Czech Republic: History

-The first regions (kraje) were created in the Kingdom of Bohemia in the 14th century.
+The first regions (kraje, Kreise) were created in the Kingdom of Bohemia in the 14th century.
 At the beginning of the 15th century, Bohemia was already divided into 12 regions, but their borders were not fixed due to the frequent changes in the borders of the estates.
 During the reign of George of Poděbrady (1458–1471), Bohemia was divided into 14 regions, which remained so until 1714, when their number was reduced to 12 again.
 From 1751 to 1850, after the four largest regions were divided, the kingdom consisted of 16 regions.
 Between 1850 and 1862, there were several reforms and the number of regions fluctuated between 7 and 13.
 Due to the parallel establishment of political districts in 1848, however, their importance declined.
 In 1862, the regions were abolished, although the regional authorities had some powers until 1868.

-Moravia was divided into four regions in 1529.
+The Margraviate of Moravia was divided into four regions in 1529.
 In 1569–1735, their number was five, then the number increased to six.
 After the introduction of the political districts in 1850, Moravia consisted of two regions.
 In 1855–1860, there were six regions, but in 1860 they were abolished.

-Czech Silesia was not divided into regions until 1783, when it was divided into two regions.
+Silesia was historically divided into many small duchies, most of which were annexed by Prussia in 1742.
+The rump Austrian Silesia, which makes up most of what is now Czech Silesia, was not divided into regions until 1783, when it was divided into two regions: Opava (Troppau) and Těšín (Teschen, Cieszyn).
+At this time the Moravian enclaves in Silesia became administratively tied to Silesia and the Opava region.
 From 1850, Czech Silesia formed one region.

 From the 1860s to 1948, the Czech lands were divided into counties and districts.
 Regions were reintroduced in 1949 in Czechoslovakia.
 From 1949 to 1960, the Czech part of Czechoslovakia was divided into the Capital City of Prague and 13 regions.
 In 1960–1999, the Czech part of Czechoslovakia was divided into the Capital City of Prague and following 7 regions: